Skip to main content

 .updateResultsData()

-this.utils.updateResultsData(results, data) - a method for automatically filling $pages.$i.data and $data, must be called to add content to the resulting page
+this.utils.updateResultsData(results, data) - method for automatic completion of $pages.$i.data and $data, must be called to add the content of the resulting page

 .urlFromHTML()

-this.utils.urlFromHTML(url, base) - processes the link obtained from HTML code - decodes entities (&amp; etc.), optionally you can pass base - the base URL (for example, the URL of the source page), thus the full link can be obtained
+this.utils.urlFromHTML(url, base) - processes a link obtained from HTML code - decodes entities (&amp; etc.), optionally you can pass a base - base URL (for example, the URL of the source page), thus a full link can be obtained

 .url.extractDomain()

-this.utils.url.extractDomain(url, removeDefaultSubdomain) - the method takes a link as the first parameter and returns the domain from this link.
-The second optional parameter determines whether to remove the www subdomain from the domain.
-By default, 0 - i.e. not to remove.
+this.utils.url.extractDomain(url, removeDefaultSubdomain) - the method takes a link as the first parameter and returns the domain from that link.
+The second optional parameter determines whether to trim the www subdomain from the domain.
+Default is 0 - meaning do not trim.

 .url.extractTopDomain()

-this.utils.url.extractTopDomain(url) - the method takes a link as the first parameter and returns the domain from this link, without subdomains.
+this.utils.url.extractTopDomain(url) - the method takes a link as the first parameter and returns the domain from that link, without subdomains.

 .url.extractTopDomainByZone()

-this.utils.url.extractTopDomainByZone(url) - the method takes a link as the first parameter and returns the domain from this link, without subdomains including regional zones.
+this.utils.url.extractTopDomainByZone(url) - the method takes a link as the first parameter and returns the domain from that link, including without subdomains.
+Works with all regional zones

 .url.extractMaxPath()

-this.utils.url.extractMaxPath(url) - the method takes a string and selects a URL from it.
+this.utils.url.extractMaxPath(url) - the method takes a string and extracts a URL from it

 .url.extractWOParams()

-this.utils.url.extractWOParams(url)- the method takes a link and returns the same link truncated to the parameter string.
-That is, it will return the URL up to ?
+this.utils.url.extractWOParams(url)- the method takes a link and returns the same link trimmed before the parameters string.
+That is, it returns the URL before ?

 .removeHtml()

-this.utils.removeHtml(string) - the method takes a string and returns it cleared of html tags.
+this.utils.removeHtml(string) - the method takes a string and returns it cleared from html tags

 .removeNoDigit()